Topology of spaces of regular sections and applications to automorphism groups: Secondary characteristic classes

 will be called the \it{indeterminacy submodule}\rm.
-We will omit the subscript if the space $X$ is clear from a setting. \end{dfn} \begin{cor} Let $a_E$ and $a'_E$ be $R$-oriented secondary Thom classes of the vector bundle $E$ of real rank~$r$.
+We will omit the subscript if the space $X$ is clear from the context. \end{dfn} \begin{cor} Let $a_E$ and $a'_E$ be $R$-oriented secondary Thom classes of $E$.
 Then the difference

 belongs to the indeterminacy submodule $M^{r-1}$. \end{cor} \begin{proof} Indeed, by Proposition~\ref{indsecthom} the difference $a_E -a'_E$ is equal to $p^*_0(b)$ for some $b \in H^{r-1}(X,R)$.
-Since the vector bundle $E$ is $G$-equivariant, we observe the following identity
+Since the vector bundle $E$ is $G$-equivariant, we have